sc-ventures/cloudbreak-documentation/docs/cb-delete.md

 ### Delete Cloudbreak on OpenStack

-You can delete Cloudbreak instance from your OpeenStack console.
+You can delete Cloudbreak instance from your OpenStack console.

 **Steps**